MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A13-quantitative_theory.md

 To find the standardized statistic for the mean we will use the following formula:

 $$T = \frac{\bar{x} - \mu_0}{SE(\bar{x})},$$
-where the standard error of the sample mean difference is:
+where the standard error of the sample mean is:

 $$SE(\bar{x})=\frac{s}{\sqrt{n}}.$$